sinclairzx81/typebox/readme.md

 [Documentation](https://sinclairzx81.github.io/typebox/#/docs/compile/overview) | [Example](https://tsplay.dev/WyraZw)

-The Compile submodule is a high-performance Json Schema compliant JIT compiler that compiles schematics into efficient runtime validators.
+The Compile submodule is a high-performance JSON Schema compliant JIT compiler that compiles schematics into efficient runtime validators.
 The compiler is optimized for fast compilation and validation and is known to be one of the fastest validation solutions available for JavaScript.

 ```typescript
 import Compile from 'typebox/compile'